scotentSD/fbs/_posts/2019-11-12-ScotExport.md

 - Researching assisted digital experiences and preferences

 **What we discovered about the Event Links**
-- People preferred the text "This link opens a different website in a new tab" over "This link opens in a new tab"
+- People preferred the text {% include yellowA.html %}"This link opens a different website in a new tab"{% include yellowB.html %} over "This link opens in a new tab"
 - People prefer the text ABOVE the link button (they say it flows better)
 - The shorter text prototype had no whitespace in between it and the text above which may have reduced it's popularity
 - Quote "The text above is clearer to understand"